humdrum-tools/vhv-documentation/filters/dissonant/index.md

 bassus parts from the Credo of Josquin's [Missa La belle se siet](http://josquin.stanford.edu/work/?id=Jos1303c) (NJE&nbsp;13.3).

-The dissonance type consists of a neighbor tone in the metric position of a weak minim that lasts only a quarter note in duration.
+The dissonance type consists of a neighbor tone in the metric position of a weak minim (half-note) that lasts only a quarter note in duration.
 Although we detect both upper- and lower-neighbor varieties of this dissonance type, like regular neighbor tones, the dissonant third quarter lower neighbor is by far more common than the upper-neighbor version.
 The upper- and lower-neighbor versions of this dissonance type are labeled with a `B` and a `b` repsectfully.

 {% include verovio.html
 	humdrum-visible="false"